sales@effectrode.com

 Insulators

 One excellent type of plastic that seems to have been overlooked by jack plug manufacturers in the guitar industry is PTFE (polytetrafluoroethylene).
 This is often used in BNC connectors (for test instrumentation) and in the hi-fi industry for phono (RCA) sockets.
-It is and excellent dielectric, is immune to most solvents and acids, has a very high melting point (for a plastic), is extremely tough and it also has very low friction—practically perfect in every way for use as an insulator.
+It’s an excellent dielectric, is immune to most solvents and acids, has a very high melting point (for a plastic), is extremely tough and it also has very low friction—practically perfect in every way for use as an insulator.
 A silver plated jack plug with PTFE insulators would be this engineer’s dream of something made from the appropriate materials with no corners cut.

 You Get What You Pay For

 It could be argued that even the poorest quality metal—steel in this instance—is a more than adequate material for the core and sleeve.
-After all the fraction of an ohm resistance in a jack plug is vanishingly small in comparison to several thousand ohms already in series with the signal from, say a passive pickup or a low impedance buffer (which may still be in the order of ohms or tens of ohms).
+After all, the fraction of an ohm resistance in a jack plug is vanishingly small in comparison to several thousand ohms already in series with the signal from, say a passive pickup or a low impedance buffer (which may still be in the order of ohms or tens of ohms).
 So why all the fuss?
 Does it really matter?
 Well, the issue here is that it’s not just that steel is cheap, it’s the cheapest metal that can possibly used.
 Iron (Fe) costs less than $0.20/lb.
 Compare this to Nickel (Ni) at $8.40/lb, Copper (Cu) at $3.00/lb and Zinc (Zn) at $0.94/lb.
 When a manufacturer specifies steel over, say brass, that’s not an engineering decision, it’s an accountancy decision.
 There are no physical properties of steel that would induce an engineer to even consider it in preference to brass, copper or a host of other more suitable metals and alloys.
-This kind of penny-pinching raises further doubts and suspicions: If the cheapest metal is being used to fabricate the plug then what about the other materials and processes used in manufacture?
-Could the insulation material be made from poor quality plastic?
-Is the plating process well-controlled?
-Profits are surely the prime motivation here, not the desire for engineering excellence or a love of music.
-Personally, I don’t want anything to do with this kind of dime-a-dozen hooey.
-I want peace of mind that what I’m purchasing is a quality product, that the company who makes it is genuine and takes pride in their workmanship.
-Now that’s something I can get behind!

-A Final Note
+A Final Word

 If you enjoyed reading this article you may also find our article on guitar cables of interest too.